projectacrn/acrn-hypervisor/doc/tutorials/kbl-nuc-sdc.rst

       $ unxz uos.img.xz

 #.
-Deploy the UOS kernel modules to the UOS virtual disk image (note that you'll need to use the same **iot-lts2018** image version number noted in Step 1 above):
+Deploy the User VM kernel modules to the User VM virtual disk image (note that you'll need to
+   use the same **iot-lts2018** image version number noted in Step 1 above):

    .. code-block:: none